 While we may not use our dates and date palms for all the things listed above we do use the pits/seeds in our landscaping, make homemade date soap, a cool refreshing date beer, and are using some of the fronds in our quest to turn sand into soil.

 Naked Dates for Ramadan

-There is simply no better way to replenish and restore than with our delicious, organic Naked Dates.: I mean, why wouldn’t you want the best for you and your family during Ramadan.
+There is simply no better way to replenish and restore than with our delicious, organic Naked Dates.
+Shop our store today: I mean, why wouldn’t you want the best for you and your family during Ramadan.